Certificate Program

 Brave Space Training

-This workshop provides participants with the tools, skills, knowledge, and resources to be intentionally supportive to lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) communities.
-Additionally, this workshop will cover definitions and terminology, tackle current issues and challenges facing LGBTQIA+ students, and practice skill-building scenarios.
-Finally, this workshop will help faculty and staff to develop and grow their inclusive understandings of gender and sexuality while creating and maintaining Augsburg spaces that affirm the wholeness of identities.
-Please Note: Those who attend Brave Space will receive a Brave Space placard that they may place on a visible surface near their Augsburg work area.
+This workshop provides participants with the tools, skills, knowledge, and resources to be intentionally supportive of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) communities.
+Additionally, this workshop will cover definitions and terminology, tackle current issues and challenges facing LGBTQIA+ students, and provide practice through the use of skill-building scenarios.
+Finally, this workshop will help individuals to develop and grow their inclusive understandings of gender and sexuality while creating and maintaining Augsburg spaces that affirm the wholeness of all identities.
+Please Note: Those who attend Brave Space Training will receive a Brave Space placard that they may place on a visible surface near their Augsburg work area.

 For information about this workshop, email inclusion@augsburg.edu.